 Passenger service ended in the 1920s.
 Both the northern and southern sections of the line have since been abandoned: On the north side, the Belvidere-Sycamore segment saw abandonment in 1942; Sycamore-Dekalb in the 1980s.
 To the south, the Spring Valley-Troy Grove line has been abandoned (year unknown).
 The remainder of the line continues to see use under C&NW successor Union Pacific Railroad.

-Thanks to Wayne DeMunn for contributing information about this route.
+Thanks to Wayne DeMunn for contributing information.